Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/ATP-aptamer.md

 <p class="header_box" id="Structure">Structure</p>
 <p class="blowheader_box">2D representation</p>
-<font><p>Szostak et al. obtained 17 different sequences through SELEX, and designed a 40 nt sequence after comparing the information of 17 sequences.
-The aptamer of the 40nt is a sequence of analytic structures, and the following diagram shows its secondary structure.
-Here we use ribodraw to complete the figure, through the 3D structure information.
-Through SELEX, 17 different sequences were obtained, and after comparing 17 sequence information, a 40 nt sequence was designed.
-Here we used ribodraw to complete the figure, through the 3D structure information<sup>[<a href="#ref2" style="color:#520049">2</a>]</sup>.</p></font>
+<p>In 1993, Szostak et al. obtained 17 distinct sequences via SELEX and, upon comparing these sequences, designed a 40 nt sequence.
+The aptamer of the 40 nt sequence is an analytical structure, and its secondary structure is depicted in the following diagram.
+We used RiboDraw to complete the figure, leveraging the 3D structural information.
+Through SELEX, 17 diverse sequences were acquired, and a 40 nt sequence was engineered after an analysis of these sequences.
+Here, we employed RiboDraw to render the figure, drawing on the 3D structural data<sup>[<a href="#ref2" style="color:#520049">2</a>]</sup>.</p>
-<font><p>5'-GGGUUGGGAAGAAACUGUGGCACUUCGGUGCCAGCAACCC-3'</p></font>
+<p>5'-GGGUUGGGAAGAAACUGUGGCACUUCGGUGCCAGCAACCC-3'</p>
 <img src="/images/2D/ATP_aptamer_2D.svg" alt="drawing" style="width:800px;height:350px;display:block;margin:0 auto;border-radius:0;" class="img-responsive">
 <div style="display: flex; justify-content: center;"></div>

 <p class="blowheader_box">3D visualisation</p>
-<font>Roger A. Jones & Dinshaw J. Patel et al. present the solution structure, as determined by multidimensional NMR spectroscopy and molecular dynamics calculations, of both uniformly and specifically C13, N15-labelled 40-mer RNA containing the ATP-binding motif complexed with AMP.
-The PDB ID of this structure is 1AM0.
-Then, T Dieckmann & J Feigon et al. present the three-dimensional solution structure of a 36-nucleotide ATP-binding RNA aptamer complexed with AMP, determined from NMR-derived distance and dihedral angle restraints.
-The PDB ID of this structure is 1RAW.
-Here only the structural diagram of 1RAW is shown.
-There is no obvious difference between the structures of 1AM0 and 1RAW<sup>[<a href="#ref3" style="color:#520049">3</a>]</sup>.<br>Additional available structures that have been solved and detailed information are accessible on <a href="{{ site.url }}{{ site.baseurl }}/structures" target="_blank" style="color:#520049"><b><i>Structures</i></b></a> page.</font>
+<p>In 1996, Roger A. Jones & Dinshaw J. Patel et al. presented the solution structure of both uniformly and specifically C13, N15-labelled 40-mer RNA containing the ATP-binding motif complexed with AMP, as determined by multidimensional NMR spectroscopy and molecular dynamics calculations.
+The PDB ID is 1AM0.
+Subsequently, T Dieckmann & J Feigon et al. presented the three-dimensional solution structure of a 36-nucleotide ATP-binding RNA aptamer complexed with AMP, which was determined from NMR-derived distance and dihedral angle restraints.
+The PDB ID is 1RAW.
+Here, only the structural diagram of 1RAW was shown.
+There was no obvious difference between the structures of 1AM0 and 1RAW<sup>[<a href="#ref3" style="color:#520049">3</a>,<a href="#ref4" style="color:#520049">4</a>]</sup>.<br>Additional available structures that have been solved and detailed information are accessible on <a href="{{ site.url }}{{ site.baseurl }}/structures" target="_blank" style="color:#520049"><b><i>Structures</i></b></a> page.</p>
-<div ><font ><p style="text-align:right;margin-bottom: 0px;">(Clicking the "Settings/Controls info" to turn Spin off)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</p></font>
+<div ><font><p style="text-align:right;margin-bottom: 0px;">(Clicking the "Settings/Controls info" to turn Spin off)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</p></font>
   <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;"><tr>
   <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">
   <img src="/images/3D/ATP_aptamer_3D1.svg" alt="drawing" style="width:500px;margin-top: 0px;margin-bottom: 0px;" >